probmods/dippl/lectures/05-particlefilter.md

 PriorSampler(runCpsHmm, 10);
 ~~~~

 The factors tell us that we should be sampling some paths more often, and some paths less often.
-If we knew the total factor for each path, we would know which paths we "oversampled" by how much, and which paths we "undersampled".
+If we knew the total factor weight for each path, we would know which paths we "oversampled" by how much, and which paths we "undersampled".

 Let's accumulate the factor weights with each sample:

 ~~~~
 // language: javascript

-var startCpsComp = undefined;
+var startCpsComp;
 var samples = [];
 var sampleIndex = 0;